|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Excess potassium is normally taken out of the blood through the kidneys.
 Kidney problems or conditions that affect the kidneys’ ability to filter can cause excess potassium in the blood.

-Genetic disorders may also increase your risk of hyperkalemia.
+Genetic disorders may also increase the chances of hyperkalemia.

 Risk Factors TOP

-Factors that may interfere with kidney function and lead to hyperkalemia include:
+Factors that may interfere with kidney function and lead to hyperkalemia:

 Factors that may increase your intake of potassium include: